thesaigoneer/atomic-saigon/README.md

 KDE has done an extensive job to make most other applications available through a flatpak as well, like Gnome did.
 So, no need to include Gwenview, Okular or Elisa etc. etc. in the image.

-I've only included Krusader and KDE Print manager (I use those and they have not (yet) been flatpak'ed), plus some cli tools that i use.
+I've only included Krusader, KDE Print manager and KDE-GTK-config (I use those and they have not (yet) been flatpak'ed), plus some cli tools that i use.
 Can't live without my Midnight Commander!

 One flatpak is installed ootb; the Floorp browser is a cool project and it gives the end-user at least a browser upon startup.